 Achieving restorative sleep is the chief goal for anyone experiencing insomnia.
 This is because the cumulative effects of losing every precious minute of shut-eye leads to chronic sleep dysregulation, increased risks of chronic disease, daytime fatigue and declining cognitive health.
 Sleep deprivation is a known independent risk factor for motor vehicle accidents, and chronic sleep loss can shave a decade or more off of one's lifespan.
+Many women in mid-life and beyond experience ongoing poor quality sleep and distressing temperature regulation changes.

 Sleep loss is also a known risk factor for weight gain, insulin resistance, cardiovascular diseases and neurobehavioral disorders, and these same conditions worsen during menopause.
 This means that sleep loss fans the flames of chronic disease development.
 Regaining restorative sleep is an essential first step towards healing myriad ailments.
 Addressing the root cause of insomnia makes the therapeutic response more sustainable and effective.